gaaaaaaavin/TheNumbersGame/README.md

 "yAs", "y", "ys" etc. to "True". the only issue i had was if the user accidentally hit enter when a True or False input was required.

+to run the file; in "TheNumbersGame" folder, navigate to the "dist" folder and launch "WhichNumberAreYouThinkingOf.exe".